jaeyk/comp_thinking_social_science/docs/01_intro.md

 Step 4.
 Organize files by putting them in separate subdirectories and naming them in a sensible way.

-- Treat raw data as read only (raw data should be RAW!) and put in the `data` directory.
+- Treat raw data as read only (raw data should be RAW!) and put in the `data` subdirectory.

+    - Note that version control does not need replace backup.
+You still need to backup your raw data.

 ```r